LovingFox/devops-hw8/README.md

 ### Ansible tasks
 1. Build an artifact on the One Node (*builder*)
-2. Copy the artifact to the Local Machine (dir */root*)
+2. Copy the artifact to the Local Machine to the dir */root*
-3. Backup the new artifact on the Local Machine
+3. Backup the new artifact on the Local Machine at the same dir
 4. Deploy the new artifact on the Second Node (*web*)

 ```